Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- The Bachelor’s degree is in Marketing XYZ University, Graduated May 2021
+- Master of Science degree in marketing XYZ University, Graduated May 2021

-- Relevant courses: Market Research, Data Analysis, Consumer Behavior
+- Relevant course: Market Research, Data Analysis, Consumer Behavior

 Experience: